thervieu/42boot2root/writeup1.md

 ```
 As you can see, this mail gives us administrator access to the databases with the credentials pair `root:Fg-'kKXBj87E:aJ$`.

-## PHPMyAdmin and webshell exploit
+## PHPMyAdmin and webshell exploit.

 Now that we have these credentials we can log as root in PHPmyAdmin.
 There is a known vulnerability with this service known as [Webshell upload](https://www.netspi.com/blog/technical/network-penetration-testing/linux-hacking-case-studies-part-3-phpmyadmin/).
 To upload this shell to the website we need to find a place where we have rights to write files.
 So we are back to dirb...
 We'll look through the forum to find possibles directories.